Cluster

 Set the expiration for a key as a UNIX timestamp specified in milliseconds.

-Semantic the same as EXPIRETIME, but returns the absolute Unix expiration timestamp in milliseconds instead of seconds.
+Semantically the same as EXPIRETIME, but returns the absolute Unix expiration timestamp in milliseconds instead of seconds.

 Adds the specified elements to the specified HyperLogLog.